 9. Kalmi Dates

 Kalmi dates are dry yet rich, and they are originally from Oman.
 They are very popular during the Ramadan festivities.
 They are black in color and typically cylindrical.
 It is also very small in size.
-They are high in potassium and minerals, and they can even be used to help prevent many ailments such as diarrhea.
+They are high in potassium and minerals, and they can even be used to help prevent many ailments, such as diarrhea.
 These are possibly the most sought-after of the Safawi dates and have just the right amount of sweetness.
-They are cultivated in Madinah and are a nice variety of date from Saudi Arabia.
+They are cultivated in Madinah and are a nice variety of dates from Saudi Arabia.

 10. Khadrawy Dates

 These dates are soft and sweet but not too sweet.
 They begin orange-brown and then change to light-brown as they ripen.
 They are large in size and oblong, and the flesh remains firm throughout the ripening process.
 Khadrawy dates are thought to be the best of both worlds since they have a desirable texture as well as flavor.
 They are best eaten when fresh, and they will ripen in mid-season.
 However, they do not keep, so they always need to be eaten as soon as they are picked.
 They are very similar to Halamy dates as they have a sweet flavor, much like caramel.
 They are said to be the gooiest dates that you can buy, and they will melt in your mouth, leaving a sweet aftertaste on your palette.

 Khola dates have a very sweet caramel-like flavor.
 They are very sticky when they are freshly picked and are often eaten alongside Arabic coffee.
 They are loose-skinned and originally from the Al Kharj and Al Qaseem areas of Saudi Arabia.
 Khola dates are golden brown with somewhat translucent skin.
 They are a wonderful treat, and they are also high in antioxidants, minerals, and fiber.
 They are also fat-free, sodium-free, and cholesterol-free.